run-llama/llama-hub/loader_hub/s3/README.md

 ## Usage

 To use this loader, you need to pass in the name of your S3 Bucket.
 After that, if you want to just parse a single file, pass in its key.
+Note that if the file is nested in a subdirectory, the key should contain that, so like `subdirectory/input.txt`.

 Otherwise, you may specify a prefix if you only want to parse certain files in the Bucket, or a subdirectory.
 AWS Access Key credentials may either be passed in during initialization or stored locally (see above).

 ```python
 from gpt_index import download_loader